ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 scott didn't mentioend length as aproblem, so maybe i'll keep that

-by Ryan David

-I tell ya, my wife's something.
-I asked my neighbor if he’d seen my her.
-He replied, "Not really, I was blindfolded the whole time!"

-My wife, I tell ya, she's something.
-I said, "Hey Honey, wanna move this to bed?"
-She goes, "Sure sweetie, if it's your deathbed!
-Only if it's your deathbed, you rotten SOB.

-I don't get no respect these days.
-I went to buy a gun the other day.
-The guy said "Promise not to off anyone important, will ya?"
-I said, don't worry, just my wife!

-I get no respect.
-Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
-Just R-E-S-P-C-T?
-That’s the kind of respect I get.
-I tell ya.

 My wife's a terrible driver.
 She can't keep her eyes on the road.
-I told her to pretend it's any man but me, and she threatened to boil my head
+I told her to pretend it's any man but me, and she threatened to boil my head.

-?
 The first promise I thought she'd actually keep!

 My wife, lemme tell ya.
 She never wants to have sex.
 Hell, even dog won't kiss me and he's always licking his balls.
 But I guess main ain't good enough.

-I get no respect.
+Anybody?
+Anybody?

+by Ryan David

+I tell ya, I don't get no respect.
+I asked my neighbor if he’d seen my wife.
+He replied, "Not really, I was blindfolded the whole time!"

+We never have sex, my wife and me.
+Once I said, "Hey Honey, wanna move this to the bed?"
+She goes, "Sure sweetie, if it's your deathbed!
+Only if it's your deathbed, you rotten SOB.

+I don't get no respect these days, so I bought myself a gun.
+The guy said "Promise not to off anyone important, will ya?"
+I told 'em, "Don't worry pal, just my wife!"

 I’m not finding much respect these days.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"